-Siege of storms: D.C. area could see thundery downpours daily through the weekend
+Severe thunderstorm watch for D.C. area until 9 p.m.

 For the remaining workweek, the region will continue to endure a hot, humid and unstable air mass.
 Wind shear will remain weak.
 This means more late-afternoon and evening occurrences of isolated, pulse-type storms.

-It’s noteworthy that the forecast models only portray general regions of storm coverage, timing and predominant mode of organization (or lack thereof); they do not help us localize individual cells or small complexes, down to the specific hour.
+It’s noteworthy that the forecast models portray only general regions of storm coverage, timing and predominant mode of organization (or lack thereof); they do not help us localize individual cells or small complexes, down to the specific hour.
 Hours in advance, we do not receive any useful guidance on which of those cells will become severe.
-This puts forecasters in more of a reactionary mode, waiting to see what pops on radar, and how those storms will behave over the next 30 to 60 minutes.
+This puts forecasters in more of a reactionary mode, waiting to see what pops on radar and how those storms will behave over the next 30 to 60 minutes.

-On Saturday, there’s the possibility of more organized storms depending on the timing of a cold front moving through the area.
-If it arrives during the heat of the late afternoon or early evening, it could spawn a line of widespread storms that could be intense; more wind shear will be present compared to previous days.
+On Saturday, there’s the possibility of more-organized storms, depending on the timing of a cold front moving through the area.
+If it arrives during the heat of the late afternoon or early evening, it could spawn a line of widespread storms that could be intense; more wind shear will be present compared with previous days.
 Models differ on the front’s timing.

-By Sunday, the front will have probably pushed to our south, but may still be close enough to continue the chance of storms in the southern part of our region.
+By Sunday, the front will have probably pushed to our south but may still be close enough to continue the chance of storms in the southern part of our region.